top of page

 According to Michael E. Krauss, a linguist at the Alaska Native Language Center, "a transitional period of rebirth of interest in Alaska Native languages and a shift of developments in their favor” occurred in the 1970s.
 In 1971, the Alaska Bilingual Education Law passed, allowing for bilingual education in Alaska’s schools and in 1976, the landmark “Molly Hootch” case settlement required the State of Alaska to provide local high schools in rural communities.

 In recent years, some recognition of Alaska Native languages at the state level has occurred, but the fight to keep Alaska Native languages alive continues.
 In 2014, the legislature passed the Alaska Native Languages Bill, designating Alaska’s twenty indigenous languages as official languages, alongside English.
 In that same year, however, a federal judge had to overrule state election officials to require translation of election materials into Native languages for voters with limited English skills.
 In 2018, the Alaska Legislature passed a bill declaring a "linguistic emergency" in Alaska.
+In 2024, the Alaska Legislature passed a bill recogniing three more Alaska Native languages.

 Communities around Alaska are working hard to revitalize their languages today.
 Some languages, such as Sugpiaq and Tlingit have seen an increase in the number of language learners in recent years, and many other language communities are creating programs, resources, and policies to help revitalize Alaska’s first languages.